The Ultimate Guide to the Best DJ Setups in 2026 for any Budget!

 • Does not have the traditional club layout.

-• screen pokes out when laid flat, making travelling with it a little awkward.
+• Screen pokes out when laid flat, making travelling with it a little awkward.

-• No performance pads.
+• No stems tools

 Standalone/ Modular Equipment